How Long Do Write-Offs and Settlements Impact Your Credit History?

 For self-employed individuals with irregular income, setting up reminders or automatic payments for fixed expenses can be incredibly helpful.
 Even if you can only make minimum payments on credit cards, always pay them by the due date.
 This consistency signals positive financial behaviour, slowly outweighing past negative entries.

 Reducing your total outstanding debt, especially on credit cards and other revolving credit, can significantly improve your credit utilisation ratio.
-This ratio compares the amount of credit you're using to the total credit available to you.
-A lower utilisation ratio (ideally below as per the latest official guidelines) is viewed positively by credit bureaus.
+This ratio compares the amount of credit you are using to the total credit available to you.
+A lower utilisation ratio (ideally below 30%) is viewed positively by credit bureaus (2026).

 Focus on paying down high-interest debts first to save money and free up funds for other repayments.
 As your debt decreases, your credit score will gradually improve, making you a more attractive borrower.
 This strategy is particularly effective for self-employed individuals who need to manage their finances efficiently.